infinicam/pypuclib/README.md

 # pypuclib

 pypuclib is python package for INFINICAM SDK [PUCLIB](https://www.photron.co.jp/products/hsvcam/infinicam/tech.html).
-This package can control  [INFINICAM UC-1](https://www.photron.co.jp/products/hsvcam/infinicam/) on python.
+This package allows user to control  [INFINICAM UC-1](https://www.photron.co.jp/products/hsvcam/infinicam/) on python.

-## How to use
+## How to Use

-1. Install INFINICAM SDK [PUCLIB](https://www.photron.co.jp/products/hsvcam/infinicam/tech.html). and install driver, Visual C++ Redistributable 2019.
+1. Install INFINICAM SDK [PUCLIB](https://www.photron.co.jp/products/hsvcam/infinicam/tech.html), driver, and Visual C++ Redistributable 2019.
 2. See [Install](#Install) section to install pypuclib package.
-3. See [Quick start](#Quick-start-for-image-processing) section to start programming.
+3. See [Quick Start](#Quick-start-for-image-processing) section to start programming.

 ## Install

 You can install it in any of the following ways:

-* Open command prompt and install using pip from [pypi](https://pypi.org/)
+* Open command prompt and install using pip from [pypi](https://pypi.org/) .

   ```
   pip install pypuclib
   ```

-  If don't register environment variable for python path, use this command instead.
+  If you don't register environment variable for python path, use this command instead.

   ```
   py -m pip install pypuclib
   ```

-* Install from source code
+* Install from source code.

   ```
   git clone repositryURL
   ```

-  Move current directory to pypuclib/pypuclib/ and install using
+  Move current directory to pypuclib/pypuclib/ and install using this command.

   ```
   pip install ./